Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 Teaching and Learning Methods

-Flipped Classroom didactic approach complemented by case studies, excursions, workshops and frontal teaching.
+Flipped Classroom didactic approach complemented by case studies, workshops and guest lectures.
 Units of 2x45min and 1x45 min case study.
 Cases are briefed and presented biweekly.

 Lewrick, Link and Leifer (2018): The Design Thinking Playbook, Wiley.